Philip-21/Philip-21/README.md

 </div>
 -->

-### 👋 Hi There, I'm Philip Obiora
+### 👋 Hi there, I'm Philip Obiora

--  ####   💻  A Software Engineer with a deep passion for developing scalable, resilient software systems across diverse domains.
+-  ####   💻  I'm a Software Engineer with a deep passion for developing scalable, resilient software systems across diverse domains.

 -  ####   🧠 I specialize in  [Go](https://go.dev/) and i enjoy building robust software systems that adhere to SOLID principles, design patterns, and core engineering concepts.